 - (a) The principal accountant and external auditor of the Company is Maceda Valencia & Co.
 The same accounting firm is being recommended for re-appointment at the annual stockholders meeting. - (b) Representatives of Maceda Valencia & Co. for the current year and for the most recently completed fiscal year are expected to be present at the annual stockholders' meeting.
-They will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions. - (c) Changes in, and Disagreements with, Accountants on Accounting and Financial Disclosures
+They will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.

+(c) Changes in, and Disagreements with, Accountants on Accounting and Financial Disclosures

 Pursuant to the General Requirements of SRC Rule 68, Par.
-3 (Qualifications and Reports of Independent Auditors), the Company has engaged Maceda Valencia & Co. as external auditor, and Mr. Antonio O. Maceda is the Partner-in-charge for the audit year 2021.
+3 (Qualifications and Reports of Independent Auditors), the Company has engaged Maceda Valencia & Co. as external auditor, and Mr. Antonio O. Makeda is the Partner-in-charge for the audit year 2021.
+There were no disagreements with the Maceda Valencia & Co. on any matter of accounting and financial disclosure.